 Arrive in Lucca.
 If you arrive early, enjoy a visit to the town, explore its splendid gardens, majestic bell tower and impressive Piazza Anfiteatro, a 2nd-century Roman amphitheatre.
 Don’t miss a walk along the tree-lined walls of its perimeter.
 Dinner is on your own in one of the many restaurants in town.

-- Overnight in Lucca (Hotel Rex or similar)
+- Accommodation: hotel in Lucca (Hotel Rex or similar)

 Day 2: Arrive San Miniato Alto